 The provision of client care often requires upright posture with sufficient total body strength, mobility, and cardiovascular endurance.
 Students must be able to tolerate physically taxing workloads and be able to sit, stand, and perform other activities for long periods of time.
 Students must be able to execute the physical movements required to maneuver in small places, calibrate and use equipment, position and move clients, and perform interventions involved in the practice of occupational therapy.

 All students enrolled in the Program must be able to independently, or with reasonable accommodation, demonstrate these health standards, cognitive and motor skills, and professional behaviors for Program matriculation, progression, and graduation.
-Students with disabilities are responsible for contacting the Office of Accessible Education Services (https://www.lmunet.edu/student-life/accessible-education-services.php) to request accommodation(s).
+Students with disabilities are responsible for contacting the Office of Accessible Education Services.
+For contact information and to learn more about the Office of Accessible Education Services, visit online at (https://www.lmunet.edu/student-life/accessible-education-services.php) to request accommodation(s).
 The Program attempts, to the best of its ability, to develop mechanisms by which otherwise qualified applicants for admission and enrolled students can be accommodated; however, the Program’s Minimum Technical Standards for Enrollment and Progression must be maintained in order to ensure that all parts of the Program’s curriculum are delivered to all students and that students provide safe and effective client care.
-Clinical Affiliates that provide fieldwork expect students to have met the Program’s Minimum Technical Standards for Enrollment and Progression and to perform assigned duties in a timely manner as such ability is critical and essential to safe and effective client care.
-Therefore, extra time is not granted to students during assessments of physical examination and clinical procedure skills, simulated client encounters, and completion of client care duties during fieldwork.
-Similarly, the use of trained intermediaries is not approved in the assessments listed above and in fieldwork.
+Clinical Affiliates that provide FWs/Capstones expect students to have met the Program’s Minimum Technical Standards for Enrollment and Progression and to perform assigned duties in a timely manner as such ability is critical and essential to safe and effective client care.
+Therefore, extra time is not granted to students during assessments of physical examination and clinical procedure skills, simulated client encounters, and completion of client care duties during FWs.
+Similarly, the use of trained intermediaries is not approved in the assessments listed above and in FW/Capstone.